foudfou/FireTray/README.md

 * notifications for excluded mail account servers are not disabled.
-Newmailalerts are [hard-coded](http://mxr.mozilla.org/comm-central/find?string=content/newmailalert) and we can't easily disable thme on a per-server basis (only globally, see `mail.biff.show_alert`).
+Newmailalerts are [hard-coded](http://mxr.mozilla.org/comm-central/find?string=content/newmailalert) and we can't easily disable them on a per-server basis (only globally, see `mail.biff.show_alert`).
 The proper way would probably be to disable default notifications globally, and handle notifications ourselves.
 This is out of the scope of this addon, but you may want to give a try to the